0xKourama/Elbanna-NP-Notes/work/Infosec_pro.md

+# what is proper security?
+*ensuring that only the intended functions are carried out by the intended person* _authentication & limitation_

 # What are the correct steps to apply the concept of least privilege?
 1. collecting information about roles and access requirements
 2. translating the roles to privileges